holochain/deepkey/README.md

 ```rust
 pub type Authorization = (u8, Signature);
 ```
-A `ChangeRule` ties the new authorization spec to a KSR.
+A `ChangeRule` ties the new authorization spec to a KeysetRoot.
 It includes a proof of authority in the form of the `keyset_leaf`.
 ```rust
 pub struct ChangeRule {
     pub keyset_root: ActionHash, // reference to a `KeysetRoot`